 Diving in Thailand is possible all year round.
 For novices with no experience of diving or snorkelling, there could not be a better location for a first attempt.

 The Dive Base on Koh Yao Island offers Padi Courses and Fun Dives with excellent new equipment and professional dive masters with more than twenty years diving experience around Phang Nga Bay.

-PADI Diving Courses
+PAID Diving in Thailand Courses

 - Discover Scuba Diving (1 day)

 - Advanced Open Water (2 days)

 - Dive master (21 days)

 Fun dives at Koh Lao Hang or Koh Deang in the morning.
 While refreshments are served on board, continue to Koh Hong, the most scenic island at Phan Nga.
 After lunch, relax and sunbathe on a deserted white sandy beach.